fabbri-lorenzo/QuantumCosmology/readme.md

 the basics of the inflationary framework in cosmology.

 # Scalar Tensor Theories of Gravity
-**[Essay on scalar tensor theories of gravity](essay/STTs.pdf)** delves into Brans-Dicke theory and f(R) theories to introduce scalar tensor theories and discuss their implications in cosmology.
+**[Essay on scalar tensor theories of gravity](essay/STTs.pdf)** delves into Brans-Dicke theory and f(R) theories to introduce scalar tensor theories and discuss their implications in cosmology, focusing on a particular screening mechanism called "spontaneous scalarization".